sencha/code-guidelines/Preventing_JavaScript_Errors.md

-Although the current ECMAScript 5 specification allows for trailing commas in Object and Array literals, older browsers (particularly IE <9) encounter unexpected behavior: trailing commas in object literals would throw runtime errors, while trailing commas in array literals would return inaccurate results for Array.length.
+Although the current ECMAScript 5 specification allows for trailing commas in Object and Array literals, older browsers (particularly IE <9) encounter unexpected behavior: trailing commas in object literals would throw runtime errors, while trailing commas in array literals would result in an extra `undefined` item at the end of the array.
+This would not only return inaccurate results for Array.length but also may cause runtime exceptions if your code assumes that array items are valid objects.

 Therefore, as a best practice, Sencha discourages developers from using them.